Tensegrity: Sculptures

 A conceptual building block of tensegrity is seen in the 1951 Skylon.
 Six cables, three at each end, hold the tower in position.
 The three cables connected to the bottom "define" its location.
 The other three cables are simply keeping it vertical.

 A three-rod tensegrity structure (shown above in a spinning drawing of a T3-Prism) builds on this simpler structure: the ends of each green rod look like the top and bottom of the Skylon.
 As long as the angle between any two cables is smaller than 180°, the position of the rod is well defined.
 While three cables are the minimum required for stability, additional cables can be attached to each node for aesthetic purposes and for redundancy.
-For example, Kenneth Snelson's Needle Tower uses a repeated pattern built using nodes that are connected to 5 cables each.
+For example, Kenneth Snelson's Needle Tower uses a repeated pattern built using nodes that are connected to five cables each.

-Eleanor Heartney points out visual transparency as an important aesthetic quality of these structures.
+Art historian Eleanor Heartney points out visual transparency as an important aesthetic quality of these structures.
 Korkmaz et al. has argued that lightweight tensegrity structures are suitable for adaptive architecture.